Chromebook migration guide

 |Google Hangouts||Microsoft Skype for Business|

 It may be that you will decide to replace Google Apps after you deploy Windows devices.
 For more information on making this decision, see the Select cloud services migration strategy section of this guide.

 In many instances, software vendors will create a version of their app for multiple platforms.
-You can search the Windows Store to find the same or similar apps to any apps not identified in the Select Google Apps replacements section.
+You can search the Microsoft Store to find the same or similar apps to any apps not identified in the Select Google Apps replacements section.